It may still be winter, but summer will be here before you know it. That means pool party season is coming!

 Here’s how we recommend breaking it up: at the beginning of the pool party you can create a sign-up sheet that includes time frames for when each parent will be actively supervising.
 We recommend assigning supervisors to 15 to 20 minute intervals.
 This way, everyone will stay safe and everyone has the chance to have fun!

 3. Am I Certified in CPR?

 Before hosting a pool party, you should do your due diligence and become certified in CPR.
 Or, make sure that at least one of your guests is certified (the more the better).
-For more information on becoming certified in CPR, click here (insert article about CPR certification).
+For more information on becoming certified in CPR, click here.
 A drowning can happen in seconds and each second counts.
 CPR significantly increases the chance of survival.

 4. What Types of Toys and Games Will Be Allowed in the Pool?

 Swimming toys and games should be suited to the age group and swimming levels of those at the party.
 Keep these factors in mind when picking out swim toys and games for the pool party.

 - Swim Rafts – A child can be flipped over, either accidentally or intentionally.
 If they are not a strong swimmer, the shock from the flip may limit their ability to stay afloat or get back above water.
 If you decide to have swim rafts at your pool party, make sure you add “No Flipping the Rafts” to your ground rules.